tale-toul/OCP4UPIAWS/README.md

 ## Deleting bootstrap resources

-The boostrap EC2 instance and related resources were created by Terraform as an independent module.
-This allows for the deletion of these without afecting  the rest of the resources.
+The boostrap EC2 instance and related resources are created by Terraform as an independent module.
+This allows for the deletion of these resources without afecting the rest of the Openshift cluster.

-The command requires the use of the option `-target module.bootstrap` so terraform knows that only bootstrap reources must be deleted.
+The command requires the use of the option `-target module.bootstrap` to inform terraform that only bootstrap reources must be deleted.

 **WARNING** If the target option is not used, terraform will delete all resources, resulting in the destruction of the cluster.